Help! I Am Having A Mid-Week Crisis!

 The external pipes are gone!

 Goodbye Zinsco box and breakers.
-This box, after thirty years, was a fire hazard and I am happy to see them go.
-How I will be set up for solar which will occur this summer!
-The Square-D breakers are about five bucks each instead of sixty for the old Zinsco’s.
+This box, after 30 years, was a fire hazard, and I am happy to see it go, as I will be set up for solar this summer!
+The Square-D breakers are about five bucks each instead of sixty for the old Zinscos.

 A real rats nest of circuitry!

 Closed up for the night.
-Tomorrow early the crew will disconnect the mains on the roof and begin the replacement of the box and adding the new circuit breakers and wiring.
-By end of the day Thursday, we should be in business!!
+Tomorrow, early, the crew will disconnect the mains on the roof and begin replacing the box and adding the new circuit breakers and wiring.
+By the end of the day Thursday, we should be in business!!

 The opening is now big enough for the main panel!

-Meanwhile inside, Bob put up the wiring for the paper on the shower walls and will get the “tar paper” and a scratch coat of concrete tomorrow.
+Meanwhile, inside, Bob put up the wiring for the paper on the shower walls and will get the “tar paper” and a scratch coat of concrete tomorrow.
 The scratch coat is put on rough so the next or finished coat will stick properly.
-If the weather stays reasonable warm, Friday will see the float coat, and then tiling can commence forthwith!
+If the weather stays reasonably warm, Friday will see the float coat, and then tiling can commence forthwith!

 Show is ready to go, all we need is a wall!

-By 4:00 PM they were done, I have my new four gang switch installed.
-I mean an extra black wire through the pool conduit so the pool will be properly wired the ground and neutral separated.
+By 4:00 pm, they were done.
+I have my new four-gang switch installed.
+I mean, an extra black wire through the pool conduit so the pool will be properly wired, with ground and neutral separated.
 Thanks to Bob for his “goose grease” and good ears (it’s a long story).

-We added a shelf in the shower for the soap and goodies plus we size the shelf to match the size of the wall tiles, it is going to look wonderful.
+We added a shelf in the shower for soap and goodies, and we sized it to match the wall tiles.
+It is going to look wonderful.

-It is my plan to call the pool company tomorrow and get the new LED light installed in the pool.
+I plan to call the pool company tomorrow to have the new LED light installed in the pool.

 We are creeping up on getting finished!
-I predict the 4th of July all will be well!
+I predict that on the 4th of July, all will be well!

 About Paul